Chengde Hebei, China Travel Guide

 The area around the Mountain Resort retains historical streetscapes and traditional architecture, offering glimpses into past metropolitan living.

-The Outlying Temples (Puning, Putuo Zongcheng, Pule, etc.) represent a blend of Han Chinese, Tibetan, and Mongolian Buddhist architecture.
+The Outlying Temples (Puning, Putuo Zongcheng, Pule, etc.) symbolize a blend of Han Chinese, Tibetan, and Mongolian Buddhist architecture.

-The Mountain Resort itself is a monument to Qing Dynasty imperial history and cultural achievements.
+The Mountain Resort is in itself a monument to Qing Dynasty imperial the history and cultural achievements.

 No major archaeological, industrial, or military heritage sites form a main tourist focus here.